Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1

-for an appropriate cycle $\Gamma'$. \end{prop} For our purposes, this is unfortunately not enough.
+for an appropriate cycle $\Gamma'$. \end{proposition} For our purposes, this is unfortunately not enough.
 It turns out that after compactification, the relevant $(S_1)_t,\ldots,(S_k)_t$ in the case of Feynman integrals are generally not in general position at any $t\in T$.
-A more refined criterion can be obtained by equipping $S$ with a Whitney stratification and we introduce the necessary theory here. \begin{defn}[\cite{stratified_morse}] Let $X$ be a topological space and $(\mathcal{S},\prec)$ a partially ordered set.
-A \textit{$\mathcal{S}$-decomposition} of $X$ is a locally finite collection of disjoint locally closed sets $A_i\subset X$ such that the following hold: \begin{enumerate} \item $X=\bigcup_{i\in\mathcal{S}}A_i$. \item For all $i,j\in\mathcal{S}$ we have
+A more refined criterion can be obtained by equipping $S$ with a Whitney stratification and we introduce the necessary theory here. \begin{definition}[\cite{stratified_morse}] Let $X$ be a topological space and $(\mathcal{S},\prec)$ a partially ordered set.
+An \textit{$\mathcal{S}$-decomposition} of $X$ is a locally finite collection of disjoint locally closed sets $A_i\subset X$ such that the following hold: \begin{enumerate} \item $X=\bigcup_{i\in\mathcal{S}}A_i$. \item For all $i,j\in\mathcal{S}$, we have